SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/introduction.html.md

 This Microservices SDK guide provides detailed information on

-* [the general concept](/guides/microservice-sdk/concept) and functionality of using microservices on top of Cumulocity
+* [general concepts](/guides/microservice-sdk/concept) and functionality of using microservices on top of Cumulocity
 * how to develop and deploy microservices using [C#](/guides/microservice-sdk/cs) and [Java](/guides/microservice-sdk/java)
 * how to develop microservices [using Python](/guides/microservice-sdk/http)
 * how to use [Cumulocity's REST interfaces](/guides/microservice-sdk/rest) to develop microservices

-Detailed information on various topics related to microservices can also be found in the [Reference guide](/guides/reference):
+Furthermore, detailed information on various topics related to microservices can be found in the [Reference guide](/guides/reference):

 * [Microservice Manifest](/guides/reference/microservice-manifest) - provides information about the manifest used for microservice deployment.
 * [Microservice package](/guides/reference/microservice-package) - describes the utility tool for easy microservice packaging, deployment and subscription.